-- In the Line treeview right-click on Slab Stage 2 and choose Select members.
-On the subsequent dialog select Yes to deselect the objects already selected. - From the selection. - On the assignment dialog ensure the analysis is set to Construction stage and in the loadcase textbox change the name, by typing, to Slab pour 3 (the loadcase in which this slab will become active) and click OK.
+- In the treeview right-click on Slab Stage 2 and choose Select members.
+On the subsequent dialog select Yes to deselect the objects already selected. - From the \$\int{\text{treeview}}\$ treeview drag and drop the attribute Act1 onto the selection. - On the assignment dialog ensure the analysis is set to Construction stage and in the loadcase textbox change the name, by typing, to Slab pour 3 (again, note that the loadcase in which this slab will become active) and click OK.